 The most common concern committees raise is cost.
 Professional management fees typically range from ₹8,000 to ₹20,000 per month depending on the size of the society and scope of services.
 Spread across a 50-flat society, that is ₹160 to ₹400 per flat per month — often less than the cost of a single missed AGM penalty or a billing dispute that goes to the Co-operative Court.

 More importantly, the indirect value — improved collections, cleaner accounts, reduced committee workload, and fewer disputes — typically far exceeds the direct fee.
 Societies that move to professional management rarely move back.
+See the 20+ housing societies we currently manage across Thane, Mumbai and Navi Mumbai for a sense of the range and scale we work with.

 Recognise any of these signs in your society?